AlexxIT/SonoffLAN/README.md

 ## Common problems in only LAN mode

+Cloud users don't have these problems.

 **Devices are not displayed**

-1. Currently only supported devices with firmware v3+
+1. Only supported devices with firmware v3+
 2. Common problems with Multicast:
    - two routers
    - **docker** with port forwarding